The Holy Spirit | This Same Power

 Not long after his baptism, Jesus confirms the significance and importance of being ‘born again of water and spirit’.
 He speaks with Nicodemus, a prominent Pharisee and leader of the Jews.
 Nicodemus believed Jesus to truly be a teacher who had come from God and Jesus takes the opportunity to reaffirm that being reborn of water and spirit is an essential part of becoming a new creation, and ‘entering the kingdom of God’ (John 3:5).

 The baptism of Jesus is another beautiful echo of the story first told to us in Genesis, where God’s Spirit hovered like a bird over the waters, before beginning His incredible creative work.
-It also recalls the story of the washing and regeneration of the world in Noah’s day and the new life that was signalled by the flight of a dove above the waters.
+It also recalls the story of the washing and regeneration of the world in Noah’s day and the new life that was signaled by the flight of a dove above the waters.

 As it was in the beginning, the chaos and darkness that is in our lives can be washed clean and reordered.
 Regeneration, to be born anew, is the termination of people of the old creation with all their deeds and the germination of them in the new creation with the divine life.
-We take all of the darkness, the failure, the chaos, and ruin of our life and surrender it to God, who erases it in the water of baptism (Matthew 3:15, Matthew 10:28, Acts 22:16, 1 Peter 3:21, Colossians 2:12, Mark 16:16, Matthew 28:19-20, Ephesians 4:4-6).
+We take all of the darkness, failure, chaos, and ruin of our life and surrender it to God, who erases it in the water of baptism (Matthew 3:15, Matthew 10:28, Acts 22:16, 1 Peter 3:21, Colossians 2:12, Mark 16:16, Matthew 28:19-20, Ephesians 4:4-6).

 Light enters the darkness.
 That light is Jesus and he brings the knowledge of God into our hearts.